+Abstract.
 Atmospheric ice-nucleating particles (INPs) are an important subset of aerosol particles that are responsible for the heterogeneous formation of ice crystals.
-INPs modulate arctic cloud phase (liquid vs. ice), resulting in implications for radiative feedbacks.
-The number of arctic INP studies investigating specific INP episodes or sources has recently increased.
-However, existing studies are based on short-duration field data and long-term datasets are lacking.
-Continuous, long-term measurements are key to determining the abundance and variability of ambient arctic INPs and for constraining aerosol-cloud interactions, for example, to verify and/or improve simulations of mixed-phase clouds.
-Here, we present a new long-duration INP dataset from the Arctic: two years of predominantly immersion mode INP concentrations (n{INP}) measured continuously at the National Oceanic and Atmospheric Administration's Barrow Atmospheric Baseline Observatory on the North Slope of Alaska.
-A portable ice nucleation experiment chamber (PINE-03), which simulates adiabatic expansion cooling, was used to directly measure the ground-level INP abundance with an approximately 12-minute time resolution from October 2021 to December 2023.
-We document PINE-03 $n{\rm INP}$ measurements, as well as estimated ice nucleation active surface site density (n_s) , over a wide range of heterogeneous freezing temperatures from -16 to -31 °C from which we introduce new season-specific parameterizations suitable for modeling mixedphase clouds.
-Collocated aerosol and meteorological data were analyzed to assess the correlation between ambient $n{\rm INP}$, air mass origin region, and meteorological variability.
-Our findings suggest

-(1) very high freezing efficiency of INPs across the measured temperatures ($n_s \approx 2 \text{ x } 10^8 - 10^{10} \text{ m}^{-2}$ for from -16 to -31 °C), which is a factor of 10 - 1000 times greater efficiency as compared to that found in the previous mid-latitude INP measurements in autumn using the same instrument; (2) surprisingly high n{INP} ($\geq 1 \text{ L-1 at } -25 \text{ °C}$) for the examined temperatures throughout the year that were not measured by PINE-03 at other sites; and (3) high n{INP} in spring, possibly related to arctic haze episodes.
-Relatively low concentrations of aerosol surface area and contrasting high INP concentrations at BRW relative to mid-latitude sites are the possible reasons for the observed high freezing efficiency.
+INPs modulate the arctic cloud phase (liquid vs. ice), resulting in implications for radiative feedbacks.
+The number of arctic INP studies investigating specific INP episodes or sources increased recently.
+However, existing studies are based on short-duration field data, and long-term datasets are lacking.
+Continuous, long-term measurements are key to determining the abundance and variability of ambient arctic INPs and constraining aerosol-cloud interactions, e.g., to verify and/or improve simulations of mixed-phase clouds.
+Here, we present a new long-duration INP dataset from the Arctic: 2 years of predominantly immersion-mode INP concentrations $(n{\rm INP})$ measured continuously at the National Oceanic and Atmospheric Administration's Barrow Atmospheric Baseline Observatory (BRW) on the North Slope of Alaska.
+A portable ice nucleation experiment chamber (PINE-03), which simulates adiabatic expansion cooling, was used to directly measure the ground-level INP abundance with an approximately 12 min time resolution from October 2021 to December 2023.
+We document PINE-03 $n{\rm INP}$ measurements as well as estimated ice nucleation active surface site density (n_s) over a wide range of heterogeneous freezing temperatures from -16to -31 °C from which we introduce new season-specific parameterizations suitable for modeling mixed-phase clouds.
+Collocated aerosol and meteorological data were analyzed to assess the correlation between ambient n{INP} , air mass origin region, and meteorological variability.
+Our findings suggest (1) very high freezing efficiency of INPs across the measured temperatures ($n_s \approx 2 \times 10^8 - 10^{10} \text{ m}^{-2}$ for -16 to $-31 \,^{\circ}\text{C}$), which is a factor of 10-1000 times greater efficiency as compared to that found in the previous mid-latitude INP measurements in fall using the same instrument; (2) surprisingly high $n{\rm INP}$ ($\geq 1 L^{-1}$ at $-25 \,^{\circ}{\rm C}$) for the examined temperatures throughout the year that were not measured by PINE-03 at other sites; and (3) high n{INP} in spring, possibly related to arctic haze episodes.
+Relatively low concentrations of aerosol surface area and contrasting high-INP concentrations at BRW relative to mid-latitude sites are the possible reasons for the observed high freezing efficiency.